-What does "in financial difficulties" mean?
+What "in financial difficulties" means

 - the debts of a business are a substantial limitation on carrying out normal income-producing activities.

 However, these will be included only if they can be reliably estimated and must be paid when they occur.

-What relief is available depends on your situation.
+The relief available depends on your situation.
 We need to work this out with you after examining your financial situation and your ability to pay your tax.